 It is my continuing privilege to serve as Fire Chief for the East Lake Tarpon Special Fire Control District (East Lake Fire Rescue) and work with the dedicated men and women of the district.
-I work alongside 41 well-trained and highly skilled professional firefighters, driver engineers, fire officers, chief officers, and administrative staff.
+I work alongside 43 well-trained and highly skilled professional firefighters, driver engineers, fire officers, chief officers, and administrative staff.
 Together, we provide incredible emergency services to over 32,000 residents with 32 square miles in our first due response area.
-On behalf of all the members of the East Lake Fire Rescue we are honored to present our 2021-2022 Annual Report.
+On behalf of the East Lake Fire Rescue, I respectfully submit the 2022-2023 Annual Report to the Fire Commissioners and the residents of East Lake.

-This annual report reflects the many accomplishments, incidents, and programs our fire district and its team members have initiated, responded to, or been actively involved with in 2021-2022.
+This annual report reflects the many accomplishments, incidents, and programs our fire district and its team members have initiated, responded to, or been actively involved with in 2022-2023.
 This annual report documents not only our achievements and successes but also showcases the challenges we have overcome and continue to work through.